nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf70/nrf7002ek_gs.rst

 The nRF7002 EK features the nRF7002 companion IC.
 In addition, the shield may be used to emulate the nRF7001 and nRF7000 companion IC variants.

-If this is your first time developing with a Nordic DK, read the appropriate getting started tutorial first:
+If this is your first time developing with a Nordic Semiconductor DK, read the appropriate getting started tutorial first:

 * :ref:`ug_nrf7002_gs`
 * :ref:`ug_nrf52_gs`